Cut down on the sugar your kids get with these non-candy (but so fun!) Easter basket ideas.

 - Pots.
 You could give them a couple of small pots and some paint (to decorate the pots) along with some dirt and seeds for a complete gardening gift that they’ll love finding in their Easter basket.

 - Chia pet.
-These things are so fun and would be a great introduction to the wonders of growing a plant, chia pets come in so many shapes you’re sure to find a great one!
+A great introduction to the wonders of growing a plant, chia pets come in so many shapes you’re sure to find a great one!

 Other Ideas for the Easter Basket

 Here are some extra non-candy ideas for the Easter basket!